General State of the Market

 The View of the Market

 Creditors (particularly banks) and debtors favour out-of-court restructuring proceedings over statutory proceedings involving the intervention of the courts and the appointment of an office holder because they:

 However, with the introduction of the PER in 2012, informal restructurings came to lose relevance.
 The PER allows creditors to reach an agreement with the same level of legal certainty as a judicial proceeding, through the employment of a swift, simple and transparent process that enables the cram-down of dissenting creditors.
 The beneficial tax regime applicable to the PER and the advantageous treatment of the new money provided within this proceeding have also contributed to the shift of the market from informal restructuring to the PER.
 The PEVE has similar advantages, with the benefit of being a faster proceeding.
 Nevertheless, the PEVE has not been frequently used, probably due to its stricter requirements.

 Statutory and Consensual Restructuring Proceedings

-Despite these intentions, the RERE is not widely used in the market because it brings few advantages when compared both to the pure informal consensual restructuring and to the PER, especially, considering that the RERE does not allow for a cramming-down of creditors who do not engage in the negotiations.
+Despite these intentions, the RERE is not widely used in the market because it brings few advantages when compared to both pure informal consensual restructuring and the PER, especially considering that the RERE does not allow for a cramming-down of the creditors who do not engage in the negotiations.
 For this reason, the RERE is not discussed herein.